Reading time: Less than 3 minutes

 Think about all these techniques before you embark on your next interview.
 And then use them.

 What’s your favourite technique for asking better questions during interviews?
-We can all help each other so please share your thoughts with my readers and me in the comments section, below.
-Anyone who comments on today’s blog post (or any others) by February 28/15 will be put in a draw for a copy of the copy of the marvellous book Weinberg on Writing by Gerald Weinberg.
-To see the comments box, scroll directly below.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
+Anyone who comments on today’s post (or any others) by Aug.
+31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+Please, scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
+See here to learn how to post as a guest.
+It’s easy!